GWeindel/The-Decisive-Role-of-Non-Decision-Time/README.md

 Finally, the

 ## Note on computation time
-On a single CPU with (current) average speed, a single MCMC for the linear miwed model takes approximatively 4 hours.
-The MCMC from the hddm package are however notoriously slow and the regression model can take up to one month given the high number of samples.
-One way to fasten this estimation is to reduce the number of burn-in samples, the inferences should be the same albeit noisier.
+On a single CPU with (current) average speed, a single MCMC for the linear mixed model takes approximatively 4 hours.
+The MCMC from the hddm package are however notoriously slow and the regression model can take up to one month given the high number of burn-in samples.
+One way to fasten this estimation is to reduce the number of burn-in samples, from our experience the inferences should be the same albeit noisier.

 The computation time of all other files are not noteworthy.